rdm1234/SharpStartupTasks/Readme.md

     });
 ```

-<a name="AddFromAssembleyTypesThenOrderedExcept">6.
-To add tasks from assembley except types and except which are added later in strict order:</a>
+### 3.1.6 Add all tasks from assembley except some tasks and tasks are added after in strict order
 ```C#
 services.AddStartupTasksFromAssembleyThenOrdered<SomeStartupDependentService>(
     orderedStartupTasks: new[] { typeof(MustRunAfterAllSeparetedStartupTask) },